Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: Abstract

 \section{Abstract}

-In this work we have shown that the Euler-Lagrange equation (ELE) can be simplified for one-dimensional motions.
-By using the partial derivative operators definition, we have proposed two operators, here called \textit{mean delta operators}, which may be used to solve the ELE in a simplest way.
-We have applied this simplification to solve three known mechanical problems: a free fall body, the Atwood's machine and the inclinated plan.
-The proposed simplification may be used for introducing the lagrangian formalism for classical mechanics in introductory physics students, e.g., high school or undergraduate students in the beginning of engineering, mathematics and/or physics courses.
+The Euler-Lagrange equations (EL) are very important in the theoretical description of several physical systems.
+In this work we have used a simplified form of EL to study one-dimensional motions under the action of a constant force.
+From using the definition of partial derivative, we have proposed two operators, here called \textit{mean delta operators}, which may be used to solve the EL in a simplest way.
+We have applied this simplification to solve three simple mechanical problems under the action of the gravitational field: a free fall body, the Atwood's machine and the inclined plan.
+The proposed simplification can be used to introducing the lagrangian formalism to teach classical mechanics in introductory physics courses.